Skip to content

 Sound is rated by STC, not R-value.
 Pumped-in cellulose fills the cavity and covers the joists with no gaps, so for the same thickness it’s noticeably better than batts at airborne noise like traffic, planes and voices.

 I’m Peter Johnson.
-I’ve sound-insulated media rooms, units and flight-path homes for 40 years, and I’ll be honest with you about what it can stop and what it can’t, because sound is subjective and I won’t promise you a number I can’t measure.
+I’ve sound-insulated media rooms, units and flight-path homes for 40 years, and I’ll tell you plainly what it can stop and what it can’t, because sound is subjective and I won’t promise you a number I can’t measure.

 Full cavity, no gaps